Social Media Community Guidelines

-These guidelines are in place to help create a safe environment on ‘The Open University’ social media channels – a place where comment and questions are encouraged.
-They apply to any engagement with us or members of the community on any of our ‘The Open University’ social media channels.
+These guidelines are in place to help create a safe environment on ‘The Open University’ social media channels – a place where comments and questions are encouraged.
+They apply to anyone who actively engages with The Open University on any of the official social media channels.
 We therefore ask that the guidelines presented below are followed accordingly.
 We occasionally hide or remove posts where the breach our community guidelines, as follows:

 Like the OU, the page is open to everyone, and we want it to be a useful, interesting and safe space.
 We expect users to behave and communicate professionally and constructively.
 If there is disagreement, act with courtesy, kindness, respect and an open mind.
 All comments on The Open University social media accounts are moderated, in line with our community guidelines (above) and editorial policy (see below), including evenings and weekends.
 On rare occasions in moderating, inappropriate comments might temporarily be seen by others.

 Breach of community guidelines